-What are the advantages in a CPM IMPLEMENTATION?
+What are the advantages in a CPM Implemention?

-- The CPM binds the entire team together and motivates the human resources in timely completion of the tasks in a project.
+- The Critical Path Method binds the entire team together and motivates the human resources in timely completion of the tasks in a project.

 - The CPM takes into consideration the requirements well in advance to complete a project in the most efficient way possible.

-- With help of the CMP the project managers can determine the duration and estimate exact time and cost of the project.
+- With help of the Critical Path Method the project managers can determine the duration and estimate exact time and cost of the project.
 It helps to monitor human resources, and the direct and indirect costs associated with the project.

 - The CPM assists the project managers in planning schedules, monitoring tasks, and helps control the project expenses.

-- The CPM also makes it convenient for the project managers to calculate the time required to complete the tasks of the project.
+- The Critical Path Method also makes it convenient for the project managers to calculate the time required to complete the tasks of the project.
 That helps them to predict completion date of every phase, anticipate problems along the way, if any, and react accordingly.